 - Have you hit your business ‘glass ceiling’ due to time limitations or client budget restraints?

 - Would you like to become more effective and more profitable with less effort?

 - Would you like to expand your services to keep up with current services trends?

 At last…meet the ‘gap-app!’

-I like to think of Virtual Organizing as a ‘gap-app’ because it is an ‘application’ model that fills the ‘gap’ between time, accessibility, affordability and profitability for Professional Organizers and potential needy clients alike!
+I like to think of Virtual Organizing as a ‘gap-app’ because it is an ‘application’ model that fills the ‘gap’ between time, accessibility, affordability and profitability for Professional Organizers, mental health related professionals, and for potential needy clients alike!

-Virtual Organizing is an indispensable addition to your current organizing services that can enhance the value you provide for on-site clients that can transcend the limitations of the regional market place into global market possibilities.
+Virtual Organizing is an indispensable addition to your current organizing services that can enhance the value you provide for on-site clients and transcend the limitations of the regional market place into global market possibilities.

 I can now provide organizing services to anyone, anywhere.